Zyara-1ot/my-neovim-config/README.md

 ## Phase 4 - VS Code-Style Keymaps

 Switching from VS Code is painful if your muscle memory keeps firing.
 These keymaps close that gap.
-All of this Lua config is **identical on Linux and Windows** - only one small clipboard note differs.
+All of this Lua config is **identical on all platforms** - only the clipboard setup has small platform differences.

 Create or edit `lua/config/keymaps.lua`: